The Trails with the Loveliest Fall Foliage Views in Every NoVA County

 Midland

 C.M.
 Crockett Park is the county’s largest lakeside park, and it offers almost everything an outdoorsy person could ask for.
-There’s fishing, boating, nature trails, picnicking, horseshoes, volleyball, a ropes course, a 1.5-mile cross-country trail, and waterskiing.
-Or, you could relax and take in entertainment at the 200-seat amphitheater.
+There’s fishing, boating, picnicking, horseshoes, volleyball, and a cross-country trail.
+Thre is a 1-mile nature trail through woods.

 Sky Meadow State Park